steven-wolfman/ubc-term-finder/dev-story.md

 ### Basic Setup

 This will be an npm package using [TypeScript](https://www.typescriptlang.org/).
-Typescript already supports decent backwards-compatibility via targeting older ECMAScript standards in compilation (defaulting to the 20-year-old ES3); so, we'll skip using [Babel](https://babeljs.io/), at least at first.
+Typescript already supports good backwards-compatibility via targeting older ECMAScript standards in compilation (defaulting to the 20-year-old ES3); so, we'll skip using [Babel](https://babeljs.io/), at least at first.
 (Both [Babel](https://babeljs.io/docs/en/babel-preset-typescript) and [Typescript](https://www.typescriptlang.org/docs/handbook/babel-with-typescript.html) have notes on these systems working together, should we need to use them both.)
 We'll want, at minimum, to test with [Jest](https://jestjs.io/).

 So, let's get all that set up: